Firehed/webauthn-php/README.md

       - note: no way to do straight json to arraybuffer?
       - emit as jsonp?
 - [ ] Permit changing the Relying Party ID
+- [ ] Refactor COSEKey to support other key types, use enums & ADT-style composition
+- [ ] GetResponse userHandle

 Testing:
 - [ ] Happy path w/ FidoU2F